0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 ![nutrition information for instant pot veggie dumplings](/food/recipe/images/instant-pot-veggie-dumplings-nutrition.jpg){:width="250px"}

-Nutrition facts is calculated using 400 g of firm tofu, and does not include any dipping sauces.
+Nutrition facts are calculated using 400 g of firm tofu, and does not include any dipping sauces.

 ## Recipe notes